bryanyu1/blog/README.md

 ## Credits

-This repository is created using this Jekyll theme: https://github.com/jekyller/jasper2.
+This repository is created using the Jasper2 Jekyll theme as follows: https://github.com/jekyller/jasper2.